asanchezmanas/sampelit/docs/guides/users/analytics_guide.md

 ## Overview

-Samplit uses **Bayesian statistics** to analyze your experiment results.
+Sampelit uses **Bayesian statistics** to analyze your experiment results.
 This approach provides:

 - **Faster insights**: Get actionable results sooner
 - **Probability-based decisions**: "There's a 95% chance A is better than B"